-- 1. Watch your teacher playing the role of Q-rex. - 2.
-Read and listen.
+1. Watch your teacher playing the role of Q-rex.

 I'm Q-rex.
 I'm twenty-five years old.
 I'm a teacher.
 I teach English at an international school in Cebu.
 I speak English, Italian and Cebuano.
 My parents come from Italy.
 I have a sister.
 In my free time I like playing soccer and listening to music.